Dismai-Bench: Benchmarking and designing generative models using disordered materials and interfaces: Results and discussion

-Finally, we attempted a graph convolutional discriminator by adapting the commonly used Crystal Graph Convolutional Neural Networks (CGCNN) \cite{RN215}.
-A higher sampling sensitivity can be achieved through the use of graph convolutions, where each atom is convoluted with its surrounding atoms and bonds.
-Unlike the PointNet-based 1D convolutional architecture, graph convolutions include explicit information of the neighbor relationship between atoms.
-However, the training losses diverged and it was not possible to train a GAN that could generate useful structures (see ESI Fig. S9).
-This result is consistent with the findings of Wang et al. \cite{wang2020sampling}, whose graph convolutional GAN also failed to produce point clouds of 3D objects.
+The superior performance of CryinGAN over CryinGAN-max and CryinGAN-mix shows that higher sampling sensitivity is beneficial for learning atomic configurations.
+The sampling sensitivity can be further increased through the use of graph convolutions, where each atom is convoluted with its surrounding atoms and bonds.
+We attempted a graph convolutional discriminator by adapting the commonly used Crystal Graph Convolutional Neural Networks (CGCNN)~\cite{RN215}.
+However, the training losses diverged and it was not possible to train a GAN that could generate useful structures (see ESI Fig. S17).
+This result is consistent with the findings of Wang et al.~\cite{wang2020sampling}, whose graph convolutional GAN also failed to produce point clouds of 3D objects.
 Graph convolutions are highly sensitive to sampling, making them prone to overfocus on the sampling pattern of a point cloud instead of the overall structure.
 This overfocus bears similarity to the behavior observed here for CryinGAN at high $\lambda$ values.
 For graph convolutions to be implemented in point-cloud-based GANs, we expect that a carefully designed architecture will be required to take advantage of its sampling sensitivity without destabilizing training.